GorillaStack/spot-fleet-request-example/README.md

 This repository contains the CloudFormation template to create a spot request for a fleet of 2 m3.medium instances for 0.02 USD each per hour.

-Read more about this on our blog [our blog post](http://blog.gorillastack.com/).
+Read more about this in our blog [our blog post](http://blog.gorillastack.com/).

 ## Using this code